bluebanquise/bluebanquise/README.md

 ### Files

+The stack is split over multiple repositories:

-:globe_with_meridians: Stack core is hosted on github, in this [same repository](https://github.com/bluebanquise/bluebanquise).
+* :globe_with_meridians: **Core:** stack core is hosted on github, in this [same repository](https://github.com/bluebanquise/bluebanquise).

-:milky_way: Community roles are hosted on github, in the [community repository](https://github.com/bluebanquise/community).
+* :star: **Additional roles:** community roles or tools are hosted on github, in the [community repository](https://github.com/bluebanquise/community).

 ### Documentation